 Early application is strongly encouraged as the number of new students admitted each year is limited, and the admissions process is competitive.
-Applications must be accompanied by a non-refundable application fee of $100.00.
+Applications must be accompanied by a non-refundable application fee of $50.00 for domestic applicants and $80.00 for international applicants.
 Incomplete applications, including those without the required fee, will not be reviewed.

 To be considered for admission to the Ph.D.
 Program applicants must:

-- Have achieved a grade point average of 3.5 or better (4.0 scale) in all previous graduate study.
-Applicants whose GPA is below 3.5, but who have demonstrated excellence in other areas of the application, may be considered.
+- Have achieved a grade point average of 3.5 or better (A=4.0) in all previous undergraduate and graduate work.
+Applicants who do not meet the minimum 3.5 GPA requirement but who demonstrate excellence in other areas of the application may be considered.
 We will calculate your GPA based on your transcripts.

-- Submit a minimum of three, but not more than five, letters of recommendation from persons who are familiar with your competencies and your potential for doctoral education.
-At least two (2) letters must be from tenure track faculty with a doctorate degree (i.e., current and/or former graduate level professors).
+- Submit a minimum of three, but not more than four, letters of recommendation from persons who are familiar with your potential for doctoral education.
+At least two letters must be from academics (i.e., former tenure-track professors, graduate advisor, etc).